 We seem to say it every year, but every year it’s true: it’s going to be another terrific 12 months for classic car enthusiasts.

-We really are spoilt for choice when it comes to exciting classic car events, be they charming local get-togethers, national celebrations or world-class historic race meetings.
+We may be nearly halfway through the year now, but there are still plenty of exciting classic car events still to come in 2019, be they charming local get-togethers, national celebrations or world-class historic race meetings.

 So get out there and enjoy yourself!
 Just don’t forget to take your car along, too…